mpv-player/mpv/DOCS/man/options.rst

     ``--shuffle``, and like ``lazy`` otherwise.

 ``--directory-filter-types=<video,audio,image,archive,playlist>``
     Media file types to filter when opening directory.
-If the list is empty, all files are added to the playlist.
-(Default:
+To have all files added to the playlist, clear the list using ``--directory-filter-types-clr``.
-    ``video,audio,image,archive,playlist``)
+    (Default: ``video,audio,image,archive,playlist``)

     This is a string list option.
 See `List Options`_ for details.